JetBrains/amper/docs/src/user-guide/plugins/quick-start.md

 1. Other project modules

-The `project.yaml` would look like this then:
+The `project.yaml` looks like this:
 ```yaml title="project.yaml"
 modules:
   - app   #(1)!